Warriors' Kerr favors shorter season to fix NBA "rest" issue - WHIZ News

 Curry, who recently returned after missing 11 games with a shoulder injury, played 43 minutes and scored 29 points in the Warriors’ 121-118 loss to the Celtics in a rematch of last season’s NBA Finals won by Golden State.

 Kerr’s decision meant fans were deprived of maybe seeing Curry put on a shooting clinic like he did at Rocket Mortgage Fieldhouse in last year’s All-Star Game.
-This is Golden State’s only visit to Cleveland.
+It was Golden State’s only visit to Cleveland.

-“I feel terrible for fans who buy tickets expecting to see someone play and they don’t get to see that person play,” Kerr said.
+“I feel terrible for fans who buy tickets expecting to see someone play and they don’t get to see that person play,” Kerr said during his pregame news conference.
 “It’s a brutal part of the business.
 It’s why I’m going to continue to advocate for 72-game seasons.”

-Kerr’s rational is that a shorter season would better protect players’ health, balance the schedule and improve the overall quality of play.
-Most importantly, it would keep players fresh for the playoffs when the games mean more.

 “You take 10 games off the schedule, it always feels like with 10 games left in the year everybody’s sort of had it anyways,” he said.
 “That creates enough rest where we don’t have to have some of these crazy situations.
 I think you’d see way fewer games missed from players.”